Robothy/netty-http-router/README.md

 ### 2.1 Request mapping

-netty-http-router mapping a request to a `HttpMessageHandler` according to the method, path, headers, and query parameters.
+netty-http-router map an HTTP request to a `HttpMessageHandler` according to the method, path, headers, and query parameters.

 #### Request path pattern